matthew-brett/dyneweb/index.rst

 There are some tutorials at pydagogue_.

-I try to keep my list of :ref:`publications` up to date.
+I try to keep my list of :ref:`publications <publications>` up to date.
 Please let me know if I've missed something off or you need a copy of one of the listed papers.

 No doubt you want to know what I look like and how to find me - good news - see :ref:`about-me`.